-Pursuant to Article 19 of the Board of Directors Regulation and Article 5 of the Audit Committee Regulation, the Audit Committee is responsible for the following, among other duties: (i) to explain the results of the audit and how it contributed to the integrity of the financial information and the Audit Committee's role in this process; and (ii) to oversee the effectiveness of the company's internal control system, the internal audit and the risk management system, and discuss with the accounts auditor the significant weaknesses of the internal control system revealed in the course of the audit, while maintaining its independence.
+Pursuant to Article 19 of the Board of Directors Regulation and Article 5 of the Audit and Risk Committee Regulation, the Audit and Risk Committee is responsible for the following, among other, duties: (i) to explain the results of the audit and how it contributed to the integrity of the financial information and the Audit and Risk Committee's role in this process; and (ii) to oversee the effectiveness of the company's internal control system, the internal audit and the risk management system, and discuss with the statutory auditor the significant weaknesses of the internal control system revealed in the course of the audit, while maintaining its independence.
 For such purposes, the Committee may, if appropriate, submit recommendations or motions to the Board of Directors, with the relevant term for follow-up.

-Moreover, Article 9 of the Audit Committee Regulation stipulates that the Committee shall review the content of the audit reports and, as the case may be, the limited review of the interim accounts, as well as other reports to be prepared by the auditors prior to the issue of the former.
-This will help to avoid the issue of reports with reservations, allowing the Board to present the accounts to the general shareholders' meeting in an audit report without reservations or, in exceptional circumstances when such reservations do exist, for the Committee chair and the auditors to be able to explain the content and scope of the reservations to shareholders in a clear manner.
+Moreover, Article 9 of the Audit and Risk Committee Regulation states that the Committee shall review the content of the audit reports and, as the case may be, the limited review of the interim accounts, as well as other mandatory reports to be prepared by the auditors prior to the issue of the former, in order to avoid the issuance of qualified reports, endeavoring to ensure that the Board of Directors submits the accounts to the general shareholders' meeting in an audit report without reservations or, in exceptional circumstances when such reservations do exist, for the Committee chair and the auditors to be able to explain the content and scope of the reservations to shareholders in a clear manner.